mariam606/crazy_alarm_system/README.md

 https://github.com/shalan/CSCE4301-WiKi/assets/67857016/2ce321ea-a9a7-4a68-8621-49c1ecf9c352

-# Third Milestone
-In this MS, we have done the following:
 ## Adjusting the workflow of the LCD
 As shown in the demo video below, the LCD starts by asking the user to enter the alarm.
 After that, it waits till the alarm time starts, and displays the riddle.

 ## Enabling the user to enter the alarm from the keypad
-Unlike the previous milestone, the user currently can enter the alarm time from the keypad.
+The user currently can enter the alarm time from the keypad.

 ## Using freeRTOS instead of Round Robin
 The code is divided into 4 tasks, and each of them performs a specific task.
 Some parts of the project need delay such as the car movement.
 This makes the freeRTOS very useful because the delay, in this case, will not affect other tasks.
 The tasks are divided as following: